JoooostB/esp32-lora-ttn-example/README.rst

 - HelTec Automation ESP32 LoRa development board V2, equipped with Semtech SX1276 module.
 Pin out for this development board can be found here: https://github.com/Heltec-Aaron-Lee/WiFi_Kit_series/blob/master/PinoutDiagram/WIFI_LoRa_32_V2.pdf.
 - The Things Network (TTN), with ABP Activation Method (more information on TTN setup: https://learn.adafruit.com/using-lorawan-and-the-things-network-with-circuitpython/tinylora-ttn-setup)

-The premise of the port is that CircuitPython is equipped with a RF module with the *RFM* module.
+The premise of the port is that CircuitPython is equipped with a RF module, namely the *RFM9x* module.
 As the LoRa component of the RFM module is based on a Semtech SX1276, all of the code relating to the SPI communication shuould be transferrable.

 Further information on CircuitPython can be found here: